Though they are not widely known, elderberries are one of the most versatile and productive plants in the garden world.

 If you live in a growing zone that is pleasing to this shrub, I highly recommend giving elderberries a chance.

-You can certainly propagate existing plants – especially if you are fortunate to have them growing wild in your region.
+You can certainly propagate existing plants from cuttings or suckers – especially if you are fortunate to have them growing wild in your region.
 But many gardeners choose to buy proven varieties from nurseries and garden centers.

 The Best Elderberry Tree and Shrub Varieties